dvislearning/FCC-HTMLCSS-Documentation-Page/README.md

 This project demonstrates:

 - fixed position, left-side navigation bar
-- utilization of media queries for full iPhone 7 compatability
+- utilization of media queries for full iPhone 8 functionality
 - extra attention to responsive design principles
 - unordered lists
 - manipulation of ul li elements with the list-style-type and list-style-position properties
-- utilition of the code tag and the pre tag
+- utilition of the "code" tag and the "pre" tag
 - manipulating box shadows